Passaic, New Jersey: Geography

 According to the U.S. Census Bureau, the city had a total area of 3.24 square miles (8.39 km2), including 3.13 square miles (8.11 km2) of land and 0.11 square miles (0.28 km2) of water (3.33%).

 Passaic's only land border is with neighboring Clifton, which borders Passaic to the north, south, and west.
-The Passaic River forms the eastern border of Passaic.
-Four additional neighboring municipalities in Bergen County immediately across the river from Passaic are East Rutherford, Garfield, Rutherford, and Wallington.
+The namesake Passaic River forms the eastern border of Passaic.
+Four additional neighboring municipalities in southern Bergen County, immediately across the river from Passaic, are East Rutherford, Garfield, Rutherford, and Wallington.

 Passaic and Wallington are connected via the Gregory Avenue, Market Street, and Eighth Street bridges.
-The city connects with Garfield at the Monroe Street Bridge and Passaic Street Bridge.
-The connection with Rutherford is via the Union Avenue Bridge, which is located on an extension off of the northbound lanes of Route 21.
-One cannot cross from Passaic into East Rutherford by vehicle directly, however, as there is no bridge connecting the two municipalities.
-Drivers wanting to cross from Passaic to East Rutherford must use either the Gregory Avenue Bridge which is located near Wallington's border with East Rutherford, or the Union Avenue Bridge, where East Rutherford can be accessed via surface streets.
+The city connects with Garfield at both the Monroe and Passaic Street Bridges.
+The road connection with Rutherford is via the Union Avenue Bridge, which is located on an extension off the northbound lanes of Route 21.
+One cannot cross from Passaic into East Rutherford by vehicle directly, however, as there is no bridge directly connecting the two municipalities.
+Drivers wanting to cross from Passaic to East Rutherford must use either the Gregory Avenue Bridge, which is located near Wallington's line with East Rutherford, or the Union Avenue Bridge, where East Rutherford can be accessed via surface streets briefly passing through Rutherford.

 Passaic is located 10 mi from New York City, and 12 mi from Newark Airport.

 The city

 Passaic has several business districts: Main Avenue begins in Passaic Park and follows the curve of the river to downtown.
 Broadway runs east–west through the center of the city, ending at Main Avenue in downtown.
-Main Avenue has many shops, restaurants, and businesses reflecting the city's Latino and Eastern European populations.
+Main Avenue has many shops, restaurants, and businesses reflecting the city's growing Latino, and declining Eastern European populations in the city.

 The city is home to several architecturally notable churches, including St. John's Lutheran Church, First Presbyterian of Passaic, and St. John's Episcopal Church.

 Passaic Park

-Many residents of Southwest Passaic, also known as Passaic Park, are part of Orthodox Jewish communities.
-With over 1,300 families estimated at a total population of 15,000, Passaic is one of the state's fastest-growing Orthodox communities.
-It is home to over 20 yeshivas and other institutions as well as many kosher food and shopping establishments.
+Many residents of the Passaic Park section of Passaic are part of Orthodox Jewish communities.
+With over 1,300 families, estimated at a total population of 15,000, Passaic is one of the state's fastest-growing Orthodox communities.
+It is home to over 20 yeshivas and other educational institutions, as well as many kosher food and other shopping establishments.

 The Passaic Park section is noted for its large park and large homes of various architectural styles, especially Queen Anne and Tudor.
-Several condominium and cooperative apartment complexes are also located here including:
+Several condominium and cooperative apartment complexes are also located there including: